-Exposure Factor Manipulation Student demonstrates an understanding of the difference between AEC and manual techniques.
-1 2 3 Student comprehends and applies knowledge of additive/destructive disease processes when choosing exposure factors.
+Exposure Factor Manipulation 1.
+Student demonstrates an understanding of the difference between AEC and manual techniques.
+1 2 3 2.
+Student comprehends and applies knowledge of additive/destructive 1 2 3 disease processes when choosing exposure factors.
 1 2 3 3.
-Student comprehends and applies knowledge of different IR types, grid/non-grid techniques when selecting exposure factors.
+Student comprehends and applies knowledge of different IR types, 1 , , , , , , , , , , , , , , , , , , , , 1 2 3 grid/non-grid techniques when selecting exposure factors.
 1 2 3 4.
-Student comprehends and applies knowledge of how distance affects exposure factor.
-1 2 3 Evaluating Quality Radiographs 1 2 3 Student is able to identify when technical factors necessitate a repeat exam and is able to manipulate these factors appropriately.
-1 2 3 3.
-Student is able to identify when positioning is inadequate and is able to make the necessary adjustments to produce a quality image.
-1 2 3 Maintaining Dationt Basards Maintaining Patient Records 1 1.
+Student comprehends and applies knowledge of how distance affects 1 2 3 exposure factor.
+Evaluating Quality Radiographs 1.
+Student takes pride in producing high quality radiographs.
+1 2 3 2.
+Student is able to identify when technical factors necessitate a repeat exam 1 2 3 and is able to manipulate these factors appropriately. - 3.
+Student is able to identify when positioning is inadequate and is able to 1 2 3 make the necessary adjustments to produce a quality image.
+Maintaining Patient Records 1.
 Student consistently checks request for patient history.
-1 1 2 3 requirements for documentation.
-Student constantly and accurately labels images with appropriate information (patient data) right vs. left, etc. 1 2 3 Initiative 1 2 3 4 =: orangent nemerical area persistence in germing job nemer 1 2 3 4 3.
+1 2 3 2.
+Student accurately and consistently abides by the facility's 1 2 3 requirements for documentation.
+3. Student constantly and accurately labels images with appropriate 1 2 3 information (patient data) right vs. left, etc. Initiative 1.
+Student initiates and prepares for exam without being told to do so.
+1 2 3 4 2.
+Student demonstrates persistence in getting job done.
+1 2 3 4 3.
 Student shows interest in exams not yet observed by assisting technologist.
-1 2 3 4 Student is able to work with direct/indirect supervision when completing exams.
-1 2 3 4 5.
-Student uses slow times for clinical practice and didactic review.
+1 2 3 4 4.
+Student is able to work with direct/indirect supervision when 1 2 3 4 completing exams.
+5. Student uses slow times for clinical practice and didactic review.
 1 2 3 4 Compliance 1.
-Student wears appropriate uniform including name tag, rad badge, predominantly white shoes and is neat in appearance.
-1 2 3 4 5 1 2 3 4 5 • • 1 2 3 4 5 1 2 3 4 5
+Student wears appropriate uniform including name tag, rad badge, 1 2 predominantly white shoes and is neat in appearance.
+1 2 3 4 5 2.
+Student is consistently punctual for scheduled shifts.
+1 2 3 4 5 1 2 3 4 3.
+Student uses allocated time off appropriately.
+2 3 4.
+Student follows directions consistently.
+1 2 3 4 5